Breaking Eternal Inflation: Empirical Viability of a Spontaneous Collapse Scenario: Primordial perturbations: comparing the standard and the CSL model

 \subsection{Semiclassical treatment: The CSL mechanism and the primordial power spectrum}

-In this section, we discuss the modification of the standard treatment with one that is based on semi-classical gravity and the quantum dynamics of the collapse theory.
-This leads to the replacement of the classical field $\dphi_\nk$ with the quantum expectation value (also classical) $\bra \hat \dphi_\nk \ket$ \footnote{In principle, when relying on the semi-classical gravity framework, one should simply and directly replace the classical energy momentum tensor with the corresponding expectation value.
+{In this section, we summarize the main ideas of modifying the standard treatment based on CSL theory and semi-classical gravity \cite{Diez:2012, Canate:2012nwv, piarunning2}.
+The details of CSL theory are covered in the Appendix \ref{apendiceRA}.
+CSL theories introduce a change in the dynamics introducing a stochastic term in the evolution equation of the state, this leads to the replacement of the classical field $\dphi_\nk$ with the quantum expectation value (also classical) $\bra \hat \dphi_\nk \ket$} \footnote{In principle, when relying on the semi-classical gravity framework, one should simply and directly replace the classical energy momentum tensor with the corresponding expectation value.
 However, as shown in \cite{Diez:2012}, the fact that the creation and annihilation operators associated with the zero mode, as well as those corresponding to the spatially dependent modes, commute, together with the assumption that the modes are unentangled (to lowest order), indicates that we may proceed to a treatment in which the fields themselves are replaced by their expectation values.
 Note, by the way, that for the Bunch Davies vacuum we have $\bra \hat \dphi_\nk \ket=0$ and it is only due to the collapse dynamics that the state of the quantum field is modified and this quantity acquires a non-vanishing value.}.
 As a result of all this, we have:

 which is an equation with no analog in the standard treatments (the corresponding result would indicate $\mR_\nk (\eta) =0 $, which would be clearly rather problematic).

 The scalar power spectrum of $\mR_\nk$ is now defined by